Parylene Masking – General Concepts Explained

 Parylene’s exceptionally high dielectric strength requires you to be diligent about masking the right areas.
 A PCBA coated with Parylene would benefit from electrical insulation protection.
 However, if the connectors on that same PCBA get covered, you won’t be able to plug it in or make connections.

-Another reason you must get your Parylene masking process correct is due to Parylene’s incredible conformality.
+Another reason you must get your Parylene masking process correct is its incredible conformality.
 Where Parylene is allowed to penetrate, pins and moving parts will be completely encapsulated.
-Although this cohesive and thorough presence of coating is typically considered a benefit, additional cost and labor to remove the Parylene from keep-out areas will be required with incorrect masking implementation.
-In other words, it’s best to prevent instead of rework.
+Although this cohesive and thorough presence of coating is typically considered a benefit, additional cost and labor to remove the Parylene from the keep-out areas will be required with incorrect masking implementation.
+In other words, it’s best to prevent instead of rework, which can be challenging due to Parylene’s strong chemical resistance properties.

 Why It Can Also Be More Complicated